Latest update: 14 July 2021

 - Reducing capacity on board the Montserrat Rack Railway (‘Cremallera’) and the Montserrat Cable Car (‘Aeri’)

 - Reducing the capacity in the Basilica of Montserrat, the Throne of the Virgin and other areas.

 - Increased cleaning and disinfection of the indoor and outdoor areas of Montserrat.

-The Montserrat guided tours are momentarily not operating.
-Some of them started operating again from mid September 2020.
 Click on the link below to view Montserrat tours.